wlumsa/wlumsa.org/README.md

 # WLU Muslim Student's Association Website

 This project is the official page for Laurier's Muslim Student Association.
-It was developed to serve the Muslim community at Wilfrid Laurier University
+It was developed to serve the Muslim community at Wilfrid Laurier University by the permission of Allah

 ## Learn More